This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Figuring out you have fungal acne in the first place is hard, let alone figuring out how to treat it!

-So in this post i’ll share the 15 best moisturizers for fungal acne and malassezia, based on my struggle with it in 2024.
+So in this post, I’ll share the 20 best moisturisers for fungal acne and malassezia, based on my struggle with it in 2024.

-First I’ll share the products, then later in the blog post I’ll share my personal tips for dealing with malassezia folliculitis.
+First, I’ll discuss what fungal acne is and tell you my favourite moisturisers to help, then later in the blog post, I’ll share my personal tips for dealing with malassezia folliculitis.

 Table of Contents